 Once connected, the drive should appear under My Computer, along with all other storage devices.
 Remember that it is being detected as a USB device, so if it isn’t listed, try restarting your computer.

-Ultimate, however, this is one of the best cannibalisation projects for owners of old laptops, so when you’re looking online for a new external optical drive, just think about the one sitting in your old notebook, and use it!
+Ultimately, this is one of the best cannibalization projects for owners of old laptops.
+When you’re shopping for a new external optical drive, just think about the one in your old notebook instead!